Clark Freeport and Special Economic Zone: Creation of the Freeport Zone

-The Clark Air Base area, also known as the Clark Main Zone was declared a Freeport Zone and was separated from the special economic zone through Republic Act 9400 of 2007.
+The Clark Air Base area, also known as the Clark Main Zone, was declared a Freeport Zone and was separated from the special economic zone through Republic Act 9400 of 2007.

 Since then the Freeport Zone and the Clark Special Economic Zone were considered as separate areas but collectively they are occasionally referred to as the "Clark Freeport and Special Economic Zone".

 Further reorganization

 In November 2018, the BCDA and the Clark Development Corporation grouped four developments within the CFEZ namely the Clark Freeport Zone, Clark Global City, Clark International Airport, and New Clark City as "districts" under one brand dubbed as "Clark: It Works.
 Like A Dream".
 Six years later, it was announced that the planned central business district is set to rise in the area as Clark Central Business District and it will create more than 170,000 jobs.

-CDC Board of Directors

-CDC chairman Atty.
-Edgardo D. Pamintuan Sr.

-The Clark Development Corporation (CDC) consists of a Board of Directors whose members are appointed by the President of the Philippines, based on the recommendations of the Governance Commission for Government-Owned or -Controlled Corporations (GCG).